 Depending on a wide range of variables, I would like to create an immersive model of electricity markets in which human subjects and artificial software agents simulate and study the major causes of electricity grid failure, including reverse flows, mass equipment failure due to natural events or terrorism, and grid congestion with and without congestion fees.
-In each case, experiments would focus on market-based counter-measures aimed at limiting failures.
-Such a project would require major funding.
-White paper on this subject available on request.

 I have presented to the American Legislative Exchange Council, an important forum for state legislators, on electricity market restructuring.
 As a graduate student, I was recipient of the James Buchanan Fellowship for students with a strong interest in policy research.
 I am a senior fellow at the National Center for Policy Analysis based in Dallas.

 Before entering graduate school, I was a Research Associate at HBS, I wrote case studies and other educational materials in the Competition and Strategy Department for their required Strategy course based on analytical techniques developed by Michael Porter.
 A combination of mechanism design and wind tunnel testing defines our “engineering” approach to the design of better social and economic institutions.

 2007 Ph.D., Economics, George Mason University

 2007-Present George Mason University, Post-Doctoral Research Fellow at Interdisciplinary Center for Economic Studies (ICES)